 In the clubs early years meetings were held at the Margaret C. Woodson Planetarium.
 The facility underwent an upgrade in the late 1980’s, even implementing a few additions recommended by the astronomy club such as the observing deck and an elevator for access by handicapped persons.
 Unfortunately, after the renovations were completed to the facility, budgetary restrictions mandated that persons or clubs must start paying a usage fee to gain access to the facility.
 For a small astronomy club with limited financial resources the cost was too high and the club was forced to find alternate accommodations.

-The club is now meeting at the home of Alice and Ralph Deal who have been members in good standing since the club’s very begining.
-This brother sister team have also held official positions within the organization and are currently President and Public Relations Officers respectively.
+The club is now meeting at the home of Alice and Ralph Deal and also at various location throughout the year.
+This brother sister team have been members in good standing since the club’s very beginning holding official positions within the organization and are currently President, and Public Relations Officers respectively.
 Their love of astronomy and dedication to the community is what holds the club together.